robedouard/portoprince/README.md

 # Portoprince color scheme for vim
 ## Original Description

 Portoprince is a Vim color scheme.
-I use it mainly for golang
+I use it mainly for golang.